OUR VIEWS ON BHUTAN TREKKING:

 DRUK PATH TREK (5 DAYS TREK)

 Druk path Trek is one of the finest trek routes in Bhutan connecting two villages of Paro and Thimphu.
 The route takes to high altitude trout-filled lake to view the most amazing Mt.
 Jumolhari and Mt.Gangkar Puensum.
 This is the ancient route between Paro and Thimphu before the modern road took over.
-The route ends at Thimphu with the last day camping at Phajoding monastery overlooking Thimphu CITY.
-VIEW THE TRIP
+The route ends at Thimphu with the last day camping at Phajoding monastery overlooking Thimphu valley.

 SNOWMAN TREK (30 DAYS TREK)

-One of the most challenging Trek in Bhutan crossing over 13 Himalayan passes as high as 5200m and camping in remotest village of lunana.
+One of the most challenging Trek in Bhutan crossing over 13 Himalayan passes as high as 5200m and camping in the remotest village of lunana.
 The trek begins from Paro and ends at Bumthang.
-FIND THE DETAILS OF THIS TREK

 Snowman TREK ROUTE: Paro-Shana,Thathangka-Jangothang,Lingshi village to Chebisa,shomuthang to robluthang,lemithang-laya village-rhodophu-tarina-woche-lhedi-thanza-tsorim-gangkarpuensumbase camp-gesewoma-warathang-Dur Hotspring-tshogchenchen-Dur-Jakar Town.